Best Dry Fruits for Breastfeeding Moms

 You can add them in the soaked format in early morning food, create a smoothie, cookie, or salad, or even have it in your evening hunger pangs.

-Cashew Nuts for Breastfeeding mothers
+Cashew Nuts for Breastfeeding Mothers | Dry Fruits after Delivery

-Cashews are rich in Iron and magnesium.
+Dry fruits like Cashews are rich in Iron and magnesium after delivery.

-Dried Prunes during breastfeeding
+Dried Prunes during Breastfeeding

 Dried Prunes are tongue-taste twisters for those who have lost their taste or bitter tongue during lactation.
 It helps you.

-Prunes are a good source of fibre during breastfeeding, which helps with digestion.
+Prunes are a good source of fibre during Breastfeeding, which helps with digestion.

 They also contain vitamins A and C, essential for the baby's immune system.

 Drinking dried prunes due to a good amount of fibre helps your baby's constipation.
+Prunes help in the healthy vision of the baby with proper hydration.

 Indian Raisins for lactating mothers